 Orchid Bark – Used in a mix, Orchid Bark creates spaces for bugs to collect and water to free flow through

-Moss – This is another great addition for moisture retention, whilst also breaking down slowly to feed plants and cleaners.
+Moss – This is another great addition for moisture retention, whilst also breaking down slower to feed plants and cleaners.

 Sand – Play or Desert sand helps create drier setups, and is great for burrowing species.

-There are many more options available, however it can often work out cheaper to buy premade mixes that have been designed specifically for certain environments, especially if only doing one or two small enclosures.
+There are many more options available, but it can often work out cheaper to buy pre-made mixes that get designed for certain environments, especially if only doing one or two small enclosures.

-You may, or may not be using live plants, however I will cover them here just in case.
+You may, or may not, be using live plants, so I will cover them here just in case.
 Picking the plants you will choose is a very personal journey, based on what strikes you as looking nice, whilst also being suitable for the enclosure.
-You should also bear in mind whether the inhabitant is likely to eat the plant at all, as some plants can be toxic if too much is ingested.
+You should also bear in mind whether the inhabitant is likely to eat the plant at all, as some plants can be toxic if too many get ingested.

 When planting, the best tip I can give (based on personal experience/failure) is to ensure that you get your substrate mix pressed in as close to the roots as possible, to ensure water filters through to the plant, rather than meeting a gap barrier and dropping straight down to the drainage layer.

-To do this, create a hole in the substrate where you would like the plant to be placed.
+To do this, create a hole in the substrate where you would like the plant to go.
 Before taking the plant out of the pot, put it in the hole and decide if that is definitely the place you want it.

 If it is, soak the soil in the plant pot.
 Really saturate it.
-Now gently tip the pot and tap the bottom to release the plant.
-You will find that the soil will start to easily break away, opening up the roots of the plant.
-Place this, soil and all, into the hole previously dug and refill the hole with your substrate.
-Really press the soil in around the roots, as previously discussed.
+Now tip the pot and tap the bottom to release the plant.
+You will find that the soil will start to break away, opening up the roots of the plant.
+Place this, soil and all, into the hole you dug and refill the hole with your substrate.
+Firmly press the soil in around the roots.

-Once you have finished with all of your plants, stand back and admire your work
+Once you have finished with your plants, stand back and admire your work

 Finally, the Coup de grâce, adding your cleaners!